fnan/FeatureBudgetedRandomForest/README.md

 ## data_input_file format:
+### Classification:
-### Classification - each line represent an example, label comes in the first column, followed by featureID:featureValue with white spaces in between.
+each line represent an example, label comes in the first column, followed by featureID:featureValue with white spaces in between.
+### Ranking:
-### Ranking - each line represent an query-document example, rank label comes in the first column, followed by qid:(query ID), followed by featureID:featureValue with white spaces in between.
+each line represent an query-document example, rank label comes in the first column, followed by qid:(query ID), followed by featureID:featureValue with white spaces in between.

 ## cost vector input file format:
 Cost of each feature appears in each row.
 Number of rows equal number of features.